wifinigel/wiperf/mkdocs/docs/reference_doc_librespeed.md

 !!!
 Attention
     Make sure you checkout the ["Known Issues"](#known-issues) section at the end of this page

-In addition to performing a speedtest using the public Ookla service, it is now possible to add support for performing speedtesting [Librespeed](https://librespeed.org/).
+In addition to performing a speedtest using the public Ookla service, it is now possible to add support for performing speedtesting to [Librespeed](https://librespeed.org/) servers.

+One useful point to note is that in addition to testing against public Librespeed servers,it is also possible to test against your own instance of the Librespeed server.
+This allows testing within your own environment, without hitting the Internet (and associated bottlenecks)

 Switching between using Ookla and Librespeed is achieved by modifying the `provider` parameter in the [Speedtest] section of config.ini: